zxl2014swjx/scFibroAtlas/README.md

 # scFibroAtlas
-The scFibroAtlas codes were for analysis fibroblast subtypes.
+The scFibroAtlas codes were designed to​ identify and classify fibroblast subtypes for subsequent analysis.